-When transforming a commercial kitchen into a soon-to-be five-star restaurant, it is important to work from the ground up.
+When transforming a commercial kitchen into a soon-to-be five-star restaurant, working from the ground up is important.
 We suggest epoxy flooring for the best start!

 Commercial kitchens in California have very high expectations placed on them to produce some of the most amazing food in the country.
 Here on the central coast of California, we see so many amazing restaurants between Santa Barbara, San Luis Obispo, and Monterey Counties that it would take a lifetime to try them all.
 Unfortunately, not all of them make it before everyone gets to try it as there is a lot to consider when opening a commercial kitchen.
 Something often overlooked is the kitchen flooring.
 Bare concrete flooring is porous and can harbor bacteria; the smallest crack in the concrete flooring can create a safe haven for food particles to grow mold and fester.
 And wet, untreated concrete?
 Let’s not talk about how many slip and fall accidents happen in commercial kitchens each year.